bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 ### Instruments

-Instruments are specified by the XI standard, meaning that you can save any instrument and reuse it elsewhere.
+Instruments are specified by their own standard, called XI (**"eXpanded Instrument"**).
+They can be saved as files, meaning that you can reuse them elsewhere.
-It has plenty of basic tools that'll help you make the sound you're looking for, so let's get into it!
+XI instruments have plenty of basic tools that'll help you make the sound you're looking for, so let's get into it!

 #### Volume envelope